mel-ho/Project1/README.md

 ### Next Step

+**create continuous mode**

+- no timer
+- cards will keep being replaced.
+- bug found: hangs when no more cards to replace
+- bug found: when no available sets = 0, hangs.

 **create challenge mode**

 - sets available will be 6 and you take the shortest time to find all of them. no replacement of cards.